MicrosoftDocs/learn/learn-pr/azure/choose-compute-provisioning/includes/2-provisioning-solutions.md

 ## Chef

-Chef is high scale.
+Chef is highly scalable.
 A Chef server can handle 10,000 nodes (machines) at a time.
 Chef  makes it possible for you to automate the deployment of your infrastructure and fit it into your workflow, whether on-premises or in the cloud.

-A Chef server is typically hosted for you and runs as a service for you to use.
+A Chef server is typically hosted for you and runs as a service.
 Chef works by using the Chef server to manage your recipes, which are essentially commands to run to achieve a configuration.
 You can use Chef's knife tool to deploy virtual machines and simultaneously apply recipes to them.
 You install the knife tool on your admin workstation, the machine where you create policies and execute commands.
 You then run your knife commands from your admin workstation.

 Below is an example showing how a knife command can be used to create a virtual machine on Azure and simultaneously apply a recipe that installs a webserver on the machine.